valimised/ivotingverification/README.md

   * Gradle buildsystem is used, actual version is specified in gradle/wrapper/gradle-wrapper.properties (currently 7.0.2)
-  * Run gradlew (gradlew.bat on Windows) script in the root directory with 'assembleRelease' argument
+  * Run gradlew (gradlew.bat on Windows) script in the root directory with 'assembleRelease' argument (e.g., './gradlew assembleRelease' on Linux)
+       * Android Gradle plugin requires Java 11 to run
   * Output apk will be located at app/build/outputs/apk/release/app-release-unsigned.apk

 Comparing APKs:

-Process of obtaining APKs from Google Play Store is not described in this document.
+Process of obtaining APKs from Google Play Store:
+   * Copy the Google Play URL address of the app (https://play.google.com/store/apps/details?id=ee.ivxv.ivotingverification&hl=en)
+   * Open the APK downloader (e.g., https://apk-dl.com/) and paste the copied URL address
+   * Click "Download APK file" and then "Start download"

-As APK is a valid ZIP file, the quickest method to compare two APKs is with some ZIP comparison tool, for example 'zipcmp' on any Linux system.
+As APK is a valid ZIP file, the quickest method to compare two APKs is with some ZIP comparison tool (e.g., 'zipcmp' or 'diff' on any Linux system).
 For more thorough analysis diffoscope (https://diffoscope.org/) could be used.
+   * For example, unzipping the APK files and using the 'diff -ru folder1/ folder2/ | sort' command would be helpful

 The expected differences will be in the META_INF directory.
 The published APK will contain two extra files (CERT.SF, CERT.RSA) and more detailed MANIFEST.MF